bunk3r/honeystats/README.md

 * slowquery.sh - this is the file for the very slow queries (e.g. kippo passwords)
 * mainstats.sh - all other queries
+* wp-hs.sh - wordpress related attacks stats (only txt files, not yet included in www)